originphp/website/source/docs/utility/cache.md

 ### Apcu

-Apcu is already install in the docker container, to manually install.
+Apcu is already install in the docker container, however if you need to install this manually.

 ```php
 sudo apt-get update